UWCS/rs118/src/raytracer.md

 ## 4: Spheres

-Spheres are often used in raytracers because its fairly easy to work out if a ray has hit one or not.
+Spheres are often used in raytracers because it's fairly easy to work out if a ray has hit one or not.
 The equation for a sphere centred at the origin with radius $r$ is:

 $$
 x^2 + y^2 + z^2 = r^2